vampirc/vampirc-uci/README.md

 ## Usage

 1. Choose and import one of the `parse..` functions.
-See [Choosing the parsing function](#choosing-the-parsing-function)
+See [Choosing the parsing function](#choosing-the-parsing-function).

 ```rust
 use vampirc_uci::parse;